Southampton-RSG/2015-09-17-southampton/novice/python/motivation.md

 ## Learning objectives

--  how to assigning values to variables and perform simple operations: python basics
+-  how to assign values to variables and perform simple operations: python basics
 -  how to repeat actions with loops
 -  how to read and analyse patient data using libraries
 -  how to visualise data using libraries